alexlawrence/reznik/README.md

 ###Command line usage

-For most cases the command line tool is sufficient.
+For most cases using command line tool is sufficient.
 Just call *node reznik* with the following options (in the format *-option=value*):

-* basePath: The base path to all JavaScript files and starting point from which module names are generated. *(required)*
+* basePath: The base path to all JavaScript files and starting point from which module ids are generated. *(required)*
 * flatten: Flag to indicate whether all implicit dependencies should be resolved.
 Makes it easier for an application to decide which scripts to include *(optional, true/false, default: false)*
 * verify: Flag to indicate whether to perform code analysis.
 Currently implemented: missing dependencies check,